linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/06 Chapter 6.md

 # Example

 A US investor owns GSK stock whose price is £13 per share.
-The exchange rate is $2 per pound which is worth $26 per share.
+The exchange rate is \$2 per pound which is worth \$26 per share.
 To protect this holding, he buys 1Y ATM compo put on GSK at strike = 26.

-After 1Y, stock goes down to £11 and the exchange rate also goes down from $2 per pound to $1.5 per pound.
+After 1Y, stock goes down to £11 and the exchange rate also goes down from \$2 per pound to \$1.5 per pound.
 Then, the dollar value of GSK has gone down from $26 to $16.5.

-Because the strike price of the repo option is fixed in dollars, the option will pay the investor exactly the difference between  $26 and$ 16.5.
+Because the strike price of the repo option is fixed in dollars, the option will pay the investor exactly the difference between  \$26 and\$ 16.5.
 As a result, the repo option totally offsets the loss of the stock.

 If a (London) trader sells the compo put on GSK, he will want to hedge himself.
 Unfortunately, the trader can only execute his delta on the local stock, which is not quoted in the compo currency.
 When delta hedging, he will still have an FX risk, as the payout on the compo option will be in the compo currency and his delta hedge is in the local currency of the underlying stock.

-Suppose for the argument's sake that he hedges the combo option on a delta = 1, he makes £2, which is worth $3 at maturity.
-As the dollar value of GSK goes from $26 to $16.5, the trader loses $9.5 on the combo option and makes 3 on his delta hedge.
+Suppose for the argument's sake that he hedges the combo option on a delta = 1, he makes £2, which is worth \$3 at maturity.
+As the dollar value of GSK goes from $26 to $16.5, the trader loses \$9.5 on the combo option and makes 3 on his delta hedge.

 # Just delta hedging is clearly not enough!